walles/moar/MOUSE.md

 If your favorite terminal is missing, feel free to add it.

 > :warning: With some of these, if you made incorrect selection you can cancel it either with an <kbd>Escape</kbd> key press or with a mouse
 > click on text area.
-You will probably need to still hold the modifier key for this, as hitting <kbd>Escape</kbd> without it will likely exit `moar`.
+You will probably need to still hold the modifier key for this, as hitting <kbd>Escape</kbd> without it will likely exit `moor`.

 | Terminal | Solution |
 | -------- | -------- |